meharmiglani/musicWebsite/README.md

 1. Open file register.php to view the registration page.
 2. After you've logged in, you can view index.php and view the website and explore other files from there.

-Link to the deployed webiste on Heroku: https://tunes-tones.herokuapp.com/register.php
+Link to the deployed website on Heroku: https://tunes-tones.herokuapp.com/register.php